Robotics Engineering Information

 Source: *U.S. Bureau of Labor Statistics

-The U.S. Bureau of Labor Statistics (BLS) recommends that engineers earn a bachelor's degree at minimum, but those aiming to excel in their careers would be wise to follow up with a two-year master's degree program in their chosen field.
+The U.S. Bureau of Labor Statistics (BLS) recommends that those interested in careers in robotics engineering earn a bachelor's degree at minimum, but those aiming to excel in their careers would be wise to follow up with a two-year master's degree program in their chosen field.
 Robotics engineers come from a variety of engineering backgrounds, most notably mechanical, electrical, and software engineering, though some schools do offer programs in robotics engineering specifically.

 By enrolling in a degree program accredited by ABET, engineers can begin pursuing the Professional Engineer (PE) certification.
 Along with an accredited degree, passing grades on two professional exams are required: the Fundamentals of Engineering (FE) exam, which may be taken immediately after graduation, and the Principles and Practice of Engineering (PPE) exam, which may be taken after accruing the state's required work experience.
 To pursue the most creative concept and design jobs in the field, many robotics engineers go all the way to earn a Ph.D., which takes a few additional years.

-Robotics engineers should be highly creative, self-motivated individuals with an ability to think outside the box.
+What does a robotics engineer do?
+An individual pursuing a robotics engineering career should be highly creative and self-motivated, with an ability to think outside the box.
 Their advanced mathematics, applied physical science, and computer science skills should be solid, and they should enjoy collaborating with a team and be adept at communicating with others.
-Because the programming of new robots is considered by some to be the most challenging aspect of robotics engineering, particular expertise or a degree in software engineering is highly desirable and may expand a robotics engineer's career options considerably.
+Because the programming of new robots is considered by some to be the most challenging aspect of robot engineering, particular expertise or a degree in software engineering is highly desirable and may expand a robotics engineer's career options considerably.

-According to the BLS, employment for uncategorized engineers, including robotics engineers, is expected to grow at a slightly slower than average rate of 4% for 2014-2024.
-The BLS also published that the median salary earned by all uncategorized engineers in 2015 was $95,900 a year.
+According to the BLS, employment for uncategorized engineers, including robotics engineers, is expected to grow 6% for 2016-2026.
+The BLS also published that the median salary earned by all uncategorized engineers in 2018 was $96,980 a year.

 Here are some other options for careers in branches of engineering: